 4 Minute Read

-When It Makes Sense to Use Tax Software
+When It Makes Sense to File Online

 When It Make Sense to Use a Tax Pro

 - Plan to itemize your deductions (unless you’re super confident about deductions)